"I Watched 1 Minute of a YouTube Video": Carving Ancient Egypt into a Guitar

 Here at Guitar Kit World, we appreciate the creativity of our DIY community.
 Every once in a while, a build stands out.
 That’s exactly what happened when we saw the recent work of Norway-based artist and musician, Peter-John de Villiers (known to his fans on Instagram as @theshallowtree).

-We sat down with Peter-John to discuss his ideas, how his background as an artist influenced his process, and what it feels like to play a personalized instrument built from scratch.
+We talked with Peter-John about where the design came from, how his background as an artist changed the process, and what it feels like to play an instrument you built and decorated yourself.

 Peter: I have been playing guitar for almost 30 years now, and knew very little about the mechanics of a guitar, just a player.
 I had honestly always been a bit nervous about making adjustments to my guitars and left it to the pros.
 Building a guitar kind of broke down all of those unknowns, and I really enjoyed the process!